tomasz-blasz/firebolt-apis/requirements/specifications/media/media-capabilities.md

 | `mode`       | `Media.VideoMode`  |
 | `resolution` | `Types.Dimensions` |

-Access to this method **MUST** be governed by the `xrn:firebolt:capability:video-output:config` capability.
+Access to this method **MUST** be governed by the `xrn:firebolt:capability:video-output:info` capability.

 This method **MUST** have a corresponding `onCurrentSettingsChanged` event to notify listeners after any of the specified output properties have changed and that those changes have taken effect.